 https://parentpathwaysofnepa.org/

-Parent Pathways of Northeastern Pennsylvania (NEPA) is a multi-sector collaborative, including higher education, social and community services, and youth development, to help fight poverty.
+Parent Pathways of Northeastern Pennsylvania (NEPA) is a multi-sector collaborative that includes higher education, social and community services, and youth development to help fight poverty.
 This holistic approach removes barriers for parents so they can advance their education.
-Parent Pathways of NEPA guides parents out of poverty through access to higher education and family sustaining professional careers.
+Parent Pathways of NEPA guides parents out of poverty through access to higher education and family-sustaining professional careers.
 Families are empowered to learn, thrive, and succeed; two generations at a time.
-The program drives equitable access to higher education for student parents in a collaborative place; where empathy and empowerment meet.
+The program drives equitable access to higher education for student parents in a collaborative place where empathy and empowerment meet.